thephez/docs-core/docs/resources/glossary.md

 A potentially-short value used as a seed to generate the master private key and master chain code for an HD wallet.

+## High-Performance Masternode (HPMN)

+High-Performance Masternodes are a new type of [masternode](#masternode) created to host Dash Platform – a Web3 technology stack for building decentralized applications on the Dash network.
+The collateral required to own an HPMN is 4000 DASH, as opposed to 1000 DASH for regular masternodes.
+HPMNs serve Platform along with Core, while regular masternodes only serve Core.
+The recommended specs for HPMNs are higher than those for regular masternodes.

 ## Header

 An 80-byte header belonging to a single block which is hashed repeatedly to create proof of work.